 The new GPS Tracking improves route accuracy by reducing the interval between tracking logs.
 From one minute previously, the interval is now down to 15 seconds.
 As a result, the routes closely replicate the actual itineraries used by equipped vehicles.

 Note: the video-embedded GPS data are recorded at 1Hz (1 set of coordinates per second).
 The 15-second interval is the rate at which GPS data get uploaded to the Fleet Tracking Cloud server.

 New Video On Map

 Whenever an Event video is uploaded to the Cloud (Auto or manual upload), it can be accessed via the map.
 The data logs with videos associated are highlighted on the map so you can view them easily.
 If you click on any log on the map, a popup opens to show info related to that specific data point.
 In case a video is associated with that data point, a thumbnail and play button will show in the popup.
 By clicking the thumbnail you can play the video instantly.

 The new update contains multiple quality-of-life improvements that make the whole experience more enjoyable.
 We have listed the main improvements below.

 With the update, you can zoom in closer than before on the map.

 One-click zoom to coordinates

-Along with thumbnails, the data log popups also have a button that centers the map and zoom in on the location.
-This allows to quickly focus on an area of interest with a single click.
+Along with thumbnails, the data log popups also have a button that centers the map and zooms in on the location.
+This allows you to quickly focus on an area of interest with a single click.